All Articles/

 Sanitation Protocols

 Eliminate food sources by storing dry goods in sealed containers and cleaning up pet food immediately after feeding.
-Remove bird feeders during fall months when rodent pressure increases, as spilled seed attracts mice and rats to properties.
+Remove bird feeders during fall months when rodent pressure increases.

 When to Call Professional Pest Control